 Helping you find debt relief

 When mounting debt begins to feel unmanageable, bankruptcy can provide relief.
-Bankruptcy attorney John (Jack) Fitzgibbons can help you decide if filing for bankruptcy is the most effective way for you to take control of your debt.
+Bankruptcy attorney John (Jack) Fitzgibbons can help you decide if filing bankruptcy is the most effective way to take control of your debt.

 Negotiators of debt relief options

 Bankruptcy is not your only option for managing extensive debt.
-We routinely work with creditors to develop out-of-court solutions that avoid bankruptcy.
-Frequently, we can negotiate a smaller debt amount payable in more manageable monthly installments.
+I routinely work with creditors to develop out-of-court solutions to avoid bankruptcy.
+Frequently, I can negotiate a smaller debt amount payable in more manageable monthly installments.

 Debt analysis assistance

-We have been assisting people with overwhelming debts for more than 35 years.
-We analyze your case to determine if bankruptcy will advance your immediate and long-term financial goals.
-We review your debts, income and expenses, and explain the full effects of bankruptcy on your family, business, homeownership and access to credit.
-If bankruptcy is the right choice, we provide detailed information about the bankruptcy process and a complete picture of the outcome you should expect.
+I have been assisting people with overwhelming debts for more than 35 years.
+I analyze your case to determine if bankruptcy will advance your immediate and long-term financial goals.
+I review your debts, income and expenses, and explain the full effects of bankruptcy on your family, business, homeownership and access to credit.
+If bankruptcy is the right choice, I provide detailed information about the bankruptcy process and a complete picture of the outcome you should expect.
 Our upfront approach to bankruptcy gives you confidence in your financial future.

 Reprieve through automatic stay